Grand Canyon: Air quality

 The plant shut down completely in 2019.

 Emissions from the Mohave Generating Station to the west were similarly found to affect visibility in the canyon.
-The plant was required to have installed SO2 scrubbers, but was instead shut down in 2005, completely eliminating its emissions.
+The plant was required to have installed SO2 scrubbers, but was instead shut down in 2005, eliminating its emissions.

 Prescribed fires are typically conducted in the spring and fall in the forests adjacent to the canyon to reduce the potential for severe forest fires and resulting smoke conditions.
 Although prescribed fires also affect air quality, the controlled conditions allow the use of management techniques to minimize their impact.